frankCao1986/FindCoffee/FindCoffee/README.md

 Assumpton
 -----
 people are looking for coffee around them.
-So the searched results should be limited to 2000m.
+So the results should be limited to 2000m.
 Within 500m, they can walk.
 If they really need coffee, they can drive, the acceptable distance should be within 2000m

 Approach
 -----

 1. MVC Structure, Data Model are Venues.h and Venues.m files.
 2. MVC Structure, View cotnains user-defined TableView Cell.
 Cell contains name label, distance label and address label.
 Also , there are two buttons.
 One button is for show location in apple map.
 Another button is to call cafe phone.
-If there is no phone number available， then this function won't work'
+If there is no phone number available， then this function won't work.
 3. Controller, there is only one controller.
 CaftTableViewController
 4.  http request method is GET. using SynchronousRequest;
 5. Once data is downloaded, using NSJSONSERIALIZATION to parse json data.
-The Venue instance is created to store data including cafe name, distance, address, coordinate, phone number
+The Venue instance is created to store data including cafe name, distance, address, coordinate, phone number.
     A instance method -(instancetype)initWithDict:(NSDictionary *)dict is used as pubic api.
 6.  user-defined UITableViewCell to display data.
-7. Using CoreLocation to locate user. info.plist add two keys, so location can be accessed by user
+7. Using CoreLocation to locate user.
-        <key>NSLocationAlwaysUsageDescription</key>
-            <string>Find Coffee</string>
-        <key>NSLocationWhenInUseUsageDescription</key>
-            <string>Find Coffee</string>

 Testing
 -----
 1.  testing: unit test is mainly on the data model which is Venues.h and Venues.m. all margin values are tested. test file is VenuesTests.m
 2.  controller's sorted data by distance are also tested, test case file is CafeTableViewControllerTests.m